dekuNukem/daytripper/advanced_usage.md

 ![Alt text](resources/photos/buttons.jpg)

-For TX, a short press (less than 2 seconds) recalibrates the baseline.
-A long press (more than 2 seconds) enters Test Mode, where it sends test packets with incrementing sequence number as payload every second.
-It can be used to test communication range.
-Turn it off then on again to exit Test Mode.

 For RX, a press on the button types out some debug messages.
 Make sure you open a text editor first.
 If the RX has not received any messages from the TX, the debug values will all be zero.

 ## USB Firmware Updates